12 Reasons Why Peace Lily is Dying and How to Resolve Them

 How to fix it

-Grow Peace Lily in well-drained soils which are rich in organic matter to prevent it from getting soggy while providing the required nutrients like this quality Aroids Potting Soil available online on Etsy.
+Grow your Peace Lily in well-drained soil which is rich in organic matter to prevent it from getting soggy while providing the required nutrients.
+Check out these 9 Best Potting Mixes for Peace Lily Grown Indoors.

 6. Root-rot disease